 Heat a large skillet over medium-high heat.
 Add the oil and sear the steaks on both sides until browned.

 Remove the steaks from the skillet and keep warm.

 Reduce the heat under the skillet to medium.
-Add the butter, shallots, and mushrooms.
+Add the butter, shallots, mushrooms, and flour.
 Cook, stirring occasionally 2-3 minutes, making sure to scrape up the browned bits that collected on the bottom of the skillet from searing the steaks.

 Season the mushrooms with ½ teaspoon salt, and ½ teaspoon pepper.
 Add the beef broth to the skillet and stir well to combine.

 Cook over medium heat for 3-4 minutes until the sauce thickens slightly.